SuyashLakhotia/UniversityNotes/CZ 4041 - Machine Learning/O - Ensemble Learning.md

 ### Increased Accuracy

-If the error of individual classifiers is independent, we can eliminate the error of combined classifier.
+If the error of individual classifiers is independent, we can eliminate the error of the combined classifier.

 Assume a binary classification problem for which individual classifiers can be trained with an error rate of 0.3.
 Assume that an ensemble is built by combining the prediction of 21 such classifiers with a majority vote.
 If there are $i$ classifiers out of 21 making an error in prediction, the error of classification is: